synapsecns/sanguine/docs/bridge/docs/03-RFQ/20-Relaying/riskFactors.md

 Currently, it is the responsibility of the [Relayer] to track and submit timely [prove] transactions for their own finalized [relay] transactions.
 Failure to do so can result in a delayed reimbursement at best, or an eventual loss of funds at worst.

-Likewise, [Relayers](Relayer) are expected to track and submit their own [claim] transactions once their proofs are past the [Dispute Period].
+Likewise, Relayers are expected to track and submit their own [claim] transactions once their proofs are past the [Dispute Period].
 Missing claims are less urgent than missing proofs, but the funds can remain unclaimed in escrow indefinitely if the responsible [Relayer] loses track of them.

 Refer to the [RFQ Indexer] for endpoints that can aid with tracking missing proofs and claims.

 ### Invalid Relays

-If a [relay] occurs for an incorrect output amount (or any other incorrect [BridgeTransactionV2] data) and is submitted via [prove] as the fulfillment a [bridge] transaction, the [proof] will be disputed by a [Guard].
+If a [relay] occurs for an incorrect output amount (or any other incorrect [BridgeTransactionV2] data) and is submitted via [prove] as the fulfillment a bridge transaction, the [proof] will be disputed by a [Guard].

-In other terms, although a [relay] transaction may have truly taken place and delivered funds from the [Relayer] to the [User], if the [relay] request parameter does not exactly match the encoded [BridgeTransactionV2] data on the [bridge] transaction, then it cannot be accepted as the completion of that bridge.
+In other terms, although a [relay] transaction may have truly taken place and delivered funds from the [Relayer] to the [User], if the [relay] request parameter does not exactly match the encoded [BridgeTransactionV2] data on the bridge transaction, then it cannot be accepted as the completion of that bridge.

 The incorrect [relay] in this example cannot be reversed or reimbursed and would effectively be a loss of funds for the [Relayer] who performed it.

-Reorganizations of the [bridge] transaction on the origin chain are the most likely vector for this scenario.
+Reorganizations of the bridge transaction on the origin chain are the most likely vector for this scenario.

+### Pricing Failures

+Relayers should never assume that all bridges are profitable or properly priced, even those that came from the Synapse Frontend, and instead should independently verify using trusted mechanisms and oracles.

+Similarly, it is important to remember that bridge is a permissionless function.
+As with any similar system, bad actors *can* and *will* submit exploitative bridges to see if any Relayers make the fatal mistake of filling them.

+Failure to implement appropriate pricing protections could result in a loss of Relayer funds.

 ### Self-Monitoring